naval-group/LOTUSim-Xdyn/README.md

 ## Authors

-The main contributor of this fork is:
+The main contributor of LOTUSim-Xdyn fork is:
 * [Julien Prodhon](https://github.com/julienprodhon)

-The main other contributors of this project are:
+The main other contributors of Xdyn project are:
 * [Charles-Edouard CADY](https://gitlab.com/CharlesEdouardCady_SIREHNA)
 * [Guillaume JACQUENOT](https://gitlab.com/GuillaumeJacquenot)
 * [Léa LINCKER](https://gitlab.com/llincker)
 * [Moran CHARLOU](https://gitlab.com/mcharlou)

-See also the [full list of contributors](https://gitlab.com/sirehna_naval_group/sirehna/xdyn/-/blob/master/contributors) who took part in this project.
+See also the [full list of contributors](contributors) who took part in this project.

 ## License